Skip to contents

 obs.w

 Observation weights.
 The weights will be used for calculating the splitting scores, such as a weighted variance reduction or weighted gini index.
 But they will not be used for sampling observations.
-In that case, one can pre-specify resample.preset instead for balanced sampling, etc. For survival analysis, observation weights are not implemented in the "logrank" or "suplogrank" tests, due to the difficulty of calculating the variance of test statistic.
-However, it is used in the "coxgrad" splitting rule.
-For other models, this feature is currently not available.
+In that case, one can pre-specify resample.preset instead for balanced sampling, etc. For survival analysis, observation weights are supported in the "logrank", "suplogrank", and "coxgrad" splitting rules.
+Weighted logrank and suplogrank use a variance estimator that accounts for the observation weights.

 importance